hnvy/day-ploy/README.md

 - [ ] Fixed feature (I need to first figure out the maths behind it)
 - [ ] There is an issue where ActLen is not being written into the CSV file
 - [ ] Think about whether we should use Pandas or JSON.
 The reason being is that, currently, Pandas uses about 30 Mb of RAM, whereas JSON uses 2 Mb.
+  - [ ] Furthermore, Pandas is a somewhat esoteric library, and few people will be comfortable using it.
+Therefore, this could limit the number of contributors.
 - [ ] Might need to make the name of the CSV file change according to the date.
 But this can be done later: "data.csv" should do for now.